nickserv/final/README.md

 console.log(result)
 ```

-### Generating Servers
+### Server Runner
-Final can generate callbacks for Node's `http.Server` class, allowing you to run web servers wrapping functions and even embedding functions in larger Node web apps.
+Final can generate callbacks for Node's `http.Server` class, allowing you to run web servers wrapping functions.
+You can also embed Final functions in larger Node web apps.
 ```javascript
 var final = require('final')
 new final.Server(add).run()
 ```
 Here, Final starts a web server at `localhost:3000` that wraps your function.
 You can call the function with HTTP requests like `GET localhost:3000?first=1&second=2`, and you will get a plain text response with the result.

-### Generating Commands
+### CLI Runner
-Final also has a helper for creating command line interfaces around your
+Final can create command line interfaces around your function.
-function.
 ```javascript
 var final = require('final')
 new final.CLI(add).run()